-- Rights of Accumulation: “Rights of accumulation” allow you to combine your mutual fund purchase with your existing investment in the mutual fund group/family to reach a breakpoint on new purchases providing for a lower front-end sales charge based on the amount invested.
+Rights of Accumulation: “Rights of accumulation” allow you to combine your mutual fund purchase with your existing investment in the mutual fund group/family to reach a breakpoint on new purchases.
 Rules for rights of accumulation and precise breakpoints vary among mutual fund groups/families.
 Consult the mutual fund prospectus and/or your financial advisor for information on whether and how rights of accumulation may be applied to specific investments.

-- Letter of Intent: Investors can take advantage of rights of accumulation at the time of purchase by agreeing to invest a certain dollar amount in a mutual fund or mutual fund family over a specified period of time.
+Letter of Intent: Investors can take advantage of rights of accumulation from the time they purchase initial shares by agreeing to invest a certain dollar amount in a mutual fund or mutual fund family over a specified period of time.
 In most instances, this requires signing a Letter of Intent (LOI).
-In addition, many mutual fund companies also permit investors to include purchases completed before the LOI is signed, by instating a retroactive LOI.
-However, if the amount stated for investment in the LOI is not invested, the mutual fund can retroactively charge an investor the full front-end sales charge applicable to the amount invested.
+In addition, many mutual fund companies also permit investors to include purchases completed before the letter of intent is signed, by instating a retroactive letter of intent.
+However, if the amount stated for investment in the letter of intent is not invested, the mutual fund can retroactively charge an investor the higher sales charge amount.

-It is important to note that while Class A share breakpoints provide reduced sales charges, they are only one cost-based factor that an investor might consider with respect to mutual fund investments.
-Breakpoints serve to incentivize purchases of mutual funds issued by the same company if you purchase Class A shares in a commission-based account.
-Another advantage of purchasing shares within one fund family is that, as your financial objectives change, you may be able to exchange funds among the mutual funds within the particular mutual fund group without incurring an additional sales charge.
+It is important to note that while Class A share breakpoints can be beneficial in that they reduce certain sales charges, they are only one cost-based factor that an investor might consider with respect to mutual fund investments.
+As described above, it may be beneficial to select mutual funds issued by the same company if you choose to purchase Class A shares in a commission-based account.
+As your objectives change, you may be able to exchange among the mutual funds within the particular mutual fund group without incurring an additional sales charge.